- How are brain and spinal cord tumors in adults treated?

 To drain excess CSF and lower the pressure, the neurosurgeon may put in a silicone tube called a shunt (sometimes referred to as a ventriculoperitoneal or VP shunt).
 One end of the shunt is placed in a ventricle of the brain (an area filled with CSF) and the other end is placed in the abdomen or, less often, the heart or other areas.
 The tube runs under the skin of the neck and chest.
 The flow of CSF is controlled by a valve placed along the tubing.

 Shunts may be temporary or permanent.
-They may be placed before or after the surgery to remove the tumor.
-Shunt placement is normally a straightforward procedure that takes about an hour.
+They can be placed before or after the surgery to remove the tumor.
+Placing a shunt normally takes about an hour.
 As with any operation, complications may develop, such as bleeding or infection.
 Sometimes shunts get clogged and need to be replaced.
 The hospital stay after shunt procedures is typically 1 to 3 days, depending on the reason it is placed and the patient’s general health.

 Surgery may also be used to insert a ventricular access catheter, such as an Ommaya reservoir, to help deliver chemotherapy directly into the CSF.
 A small incision is made in the scalp, and a small hole is drilled in the skull.
 A flexible tube is then threaded through the hole until the open end of the tube is in a ventricle, where it reaches the CSF.
 The other end, which has a dome-shaped reservoir, stays just under the scalp.
 After the operation, doctors and nurses can use a thin needle to give chemotherapy drugs through the reservoir or to remove CSF from the ventricle for testing.